KhronosGroup/Vulkan-Hpp/vk_raii_ProgrammingGuide.md

 Note that, as the vk::raii objects own the actual Vulkan resource, all vk::raii objects are moveable, but not copyable.

 For simplicity, in the rest of this document a vk::raii object is always directly instantiated on the stack.
-Obviously, that’s not essential.
+Obviously, that's not essential.
 You could assign them as well to a std::unique_ptr, a std::shared_ptr, or any other smart pointer or object managing data structure.
 And you can even assign them to a dumb pointer by using the new operator.

 Similar to a `vk::Device`, a `vk::raii::Device` provides the functions related to that class.
 But other than the `vk::Device`, you don't need to provide a device-specific dispatcher to those functions to get multi-device functionality.
 That's already managed by the `vk::raii::Device`.